South Korea Safety Guide

 LGBTQ+ Travelers

-• Public displays of affection may attract unwanted attention; use discretion based on your comfort level
+• Open displays of affection may attract attention; gauge your surroundings.

 Travel Insurance